 Introduced in 2006, the Businessweek undergraduate rankings are determined using four main metrics: feedback from recruiters on how well schools prepared students for jobs at their companies; student ratings of the campus, career services, faculty and administrators; median starting salaries for graduates; and percentage of students completing one or more internships.

-Behind TCNJ are Seton Hall University at #78; Rutgers University – New Brunswick at #118; and Rutgers University – Newark at #128.
+Behind TCNJ are Seton Hall University at #65; Rutgers University – Newark at # 97; and Rowan University at #112.
 View the full rankings list here.

 William Keep, dean of TCNJ’s School of Business observed that our consistent Businessweek rankings “result from a great deal of hard work on the part of faculty, staff, and most importantly, students.
 The learning experiences here can be characterized as a combination of rigor and relationships—relationships between faculty and students and between students and alumni.
 We will work hard to continue to build on this tradition.”

-Top employers of the School of Business graduates include Bank of America, Deloitte LLP, Johnson & Johnson, PricewaterhouseCoopers, and EY.
-Sixty percent of 2013 business graduates received at least one job offer prior to graduation.
-The average starting salary was $52,600.
+Top employers of the School of Business graduates include JP Morgan Chase, Bank of America, Deloitte LLP, Johnson & Johnson, PricewaterhouseCoopers, and EY.
+Sixty percent of 2014 business graduates received at least one job offer prior to graduation.
+The average starting salary was $52,500.